By ALEXI VENICE—

 Contrary to the cover, this book is about so much more than Jen and Amanda’s relationship.
 The conflict in the story stretches Amanda’s soul, exploring the depth of her resolve and her sense of morality, as illustrated in this chapter.
 If you like this scene, I think you’ll enjoy this series.

-If you want to know more about the characters (and why I created the series), check out my June 15th blog post entitled, “Creating Jen, Tommy and Amanda for The San Francisco Mystery Series.”
+If you want to know more about the characters (and why I created the series), check out my article entitled, “Creating Jen, Tommy and Amanda for The San Francisco Mystery Series.”

 Excerpt from Amanda’s Dragonfly, The San Francisco Mystery Series: